-Office of Internal Audit: internalaudit.wayne.edu/report.php or 313-577-5138 purposes of inclusion in the university's Annual Security and Fire Safety Report and to assess whether the university should send a timely warning notice as required by the Clery Act.
+Office of Internal Audit: internalaudit.wayne.edu/report or 313-577-5138 promptly and equitably to anonymous reports, but the response may be limited if the report does not include identifying information and/or a description of the facts and circumstances.
+Anonymous reports that provide enough information to constitute certain criminal offenses will be reported to the WSUPD for purposes of inclusion in the university's Annual Security and Fire Safety Report and to assess whether the university should send a timely warning notice as required by the Clery Act.